Comandra umbellata (Bastard Toadflax)

 Flower: Flower shape: 5-petals Flower shape: tubular Cluster type: flat

-[photo of flowers] Tightly packed flat clusters of a few to many flowers at the end of a slender stalk, at the end top of the plant.
-Individual flowers are white to pinkish, 1/8 to ¼ inch across, tubular with 5 pointed lobes that flare out, giving it a star shape.
-The inside of the tube is green and holds 5 yellow stamens.
-A plant may branch, with clusters at the end of branching stems.
+[photo of flowers] Tightly packed flattish clusters of a few to many flowers at the end top of the stem, branch tips, and arising from the upper leaf axils.
+Flowers are white to greenish, 1/8 to ¼ inch across, tubular with 5 pointed, spreading lobes that give it a star shape.
+The inside of the tube is green and holds 5 yellow-tipped stamens.

 Leaves and stem: Leaf attachment: alternate Leaf type: simple

-[photo of leaves] Leaves are lance-elliptic, toothless, hairless, ½ to 2 inches long and 1/8 to ¾ inch wide, with a pointed or blunt tip and little or no stalk.
-Attachment is alternate.
+[photo of leaves] Leaves are alternate, somewhat variable in shape but generally elliptic, widest below, at or above the middle, toothless, hairless, ½ to 2 inches (to 5+ cm) long, 1/8 to ~½ inch (to 16 mm) wide, pointed or blunt at the tip, and little or no stalk.
+Color is green, gray-green or blue-green, sometimes with a waxy coating (glaucous).
 Stems are smooth and slender, branched or not.
 Plants can form colonies from long rhizomes.

 Fruit: Fruit type: capsule/pod

-[photo of developing fruit] Fruit is a round drupe about ¼ inch in diameter with the remains of the sepals at the tip.
+[photo of developing fruit] Fruit is an oval to round drupe usually about ¼ inch (4 to 9 mm) long with the remains of the sepals at the tip.
 The drupe turns blue to brown as it matures and contains a single large seed.

 Notes: